foliant-docs/docs/src/tutorials/db/pgsql.md

 +preprocessors:
 +   - dbdoc:
 +       host: localhost
-+       port: 1521
++       port: 5432
-+       dbname: orcl
++       dbname: posgres
-+       user: hr
++       user: posgres
-+       password: oracle
++       password: posgres
 +  - plantuml
 +
 ```

-Make sure to use proper credentials for your Oracle database.
+Make sure to use proper credentials for your PostgreSQL database.
 If you are running Foliant from docker, you can use `host: host.docker.internal` to access `localhost` from docker.

 > Note: if plantuml is not available under `$ plantuml` in your system, you will also need to specify path to platnum.jar in preprocessor settings like this:
 > ```yaml